cyberselkie/computer_lab_scripts/student_loaner_refresh/README.md

 someone please write a good readme

 ## getting started:
-copy example_globals.psm1 and make a new file with the exact conhtents but global.psm1. fill out actually acurate information.
+copy example_globals.psm1 and make a new file with the exact contents but global.psm1. fill out actually accurate information.